 - 8.1.
 An operating organization may request release from regulatory control for only part of the site, for example to enable the progressive release of buildings from a site containing multiple facilities, or the release of land areas from larger sites.
 This approach can be used to achieve a reduction in the overall size of the authorized part of the site and to make the released portion of the site available for other purposes.
 In the event that an operating organization envisages release of part of a site, this should first be discussed with the regulatory body. - 8.2.
 Where applicable, the operating organization should document its intention to release part of the site in the decommissioning plan, the site cleanup plan and the radiological survey methodology.
 The request for release from regulatory control of part of the site should take into account the radiological end state criteria for the final release of the entire site and its future use. - 8.3.
 For that part of the site to be released from regulatory control, the recommendations provided in paras 7.2-7.8 should be followed.
-For the part of the site remaining under regulatory control, a revised or new, separate authorization is required to be sought from the regulatory body (see para 9.5 of GSR Part 6 [2]).
+For the part of the site remaining under regulatory control, a revised or new, separate authorization may be required to be sought from the regulatory body, as appropriate (see para 9.5 of GSR Part 6 [2]).
+Access to the part of the site remaining under regulatory control should be maintained for monitoring and maintenance by the operating organization.